 During their two-year of studies at UCLA, the young couple, Ruth and Ricky, decide to raise a family, to build a home.
 It will be the first house in Westwood with solar collectors.
 It will have a vegetable garden.
 Their daughter, Gabby, is born in Santa Monica.
 They design their house and studio in Westwood to be “child-proof.”
 They even design “a townhouse” for Copper, their Golden Retriever.
 When finished, their residence hits the cover of the Los Angeles Times magazine and of other prestigious publications.
-They create a unique practice that combines architecture, real estate brokerage and development of architectural houses on the Westside.
+They create a unique practice that combines architecture, real estate brokerage and the development of architectural houses on the Westside.
 Most of their clients become lifetime friends.

 Besides their business-related activities, R&R also explore other venues.
 “I’ve always been an amateur,” said Wright.
 In that vein, they cross borderlines into different disciplines.
 Ruth paints large canvases and produces ceramic sculptures.
 Ricky writes essays, lectures, and photographs.
 He also publishes six chapbooks of poetry.
 His editor, Jack Grapes, suggests changing his pen name to Rick.
 “Ricky sounds childish,” Jack says.
 Rick sticks.

 After forty years of practice as architects, R&R decide to explore some of their other passions.
 Ruth becomes an urban farmer with state-of-the-art technology of vertical gardens.
 Her pioneering rooftop farm in downtown LA marks a breakthrough.
 Rick goes into filmmaking of architecture documentaries and produces more than eighty films.
 The screening of the “Westwood LA” documentary brings a full house to Westwood’s public library.

 One day Rick meets a veteran Coldwell Banker realtor who remembers him from his previous life in real estate.
 “Why don’t you join us?” she sais.
 “You can bring a unique quality and perspective to real estate: your architect’s eye.”
 He is tempted.
 The suggestion sounds like joining “the Harvard of real estate.”
 He says “yes.”
 After having practiced architecture for over three decades, Rick decides to cross another borderline.
 He is back to the Westside.
 From his desk at a 10th floor, in Brentwood, he looks at a new horizon.